MatrixPilot/MatrixPilot/Tools/MAVLink/README.md

 so that these files exist in their own right within the MatrixPilot respository.

+It is important to set the PYTHONPATH environment variable to to include mavlink/pymavlink/generator before running the generation script below. change working directory to Tools/MAVLink/mavlink/pymavlink/generator run "Python gen_MatrixPilot.py" to generate new C include files and a new python code for the MatrixPilot dialect.

+I then had to delete the following line from options_mavlink.h
+#define MAVLINK_EXTERNAL_RX_STATUS          1

 After testing, and mavlink generation, the files were then commited to the master branch in th MatrixPilot git repository.

-Submodules were initially used during development, but these proved problematic, and so this simpler scheme has been adopted, as MatrixPilot tends to only update the mavlink generator once per year.
+Submodules were initially used during development, but these proved problematic, and so this simpler scheme has been adopted, as the mavlink generator is only updated once per year.

+Peter Hollands
+October 2016